Independent Home Insurance Broker Serving the Yuba-Sutter Region

 When you call Oakview after receiving a non-renewal notice, here is the process:

-• We review your current policy, coverage limits, and the reason for non-renewal if stated
+- We review your current policy, coverage limits, and the reason for non-renewal if stated

-• We check standard market options across our carrier network for your specific property, location, and risk profile
+- We check standard market options across our carrier network for your specific property, location, and risk profile

-• If standard market carriers have limited appetite for your property, we check surplus lines markets which operate outside the admitted market with broader underwriting flexibility
+- If standard market carriers have limited appetite for your property, we check surplus lines markets which operate outside the admitted market with broader underwriting flexibility

-• If surplus lines options are unavailable or unaffordably priced, we place you with the California FAIR Plan and coordinate a companion Difference in Conditions policy
+- If surplus lines options are unavailable or unaffordably priced, we place you with the California FAIR Plan and coordinate a companion Difference in Conditions policy

-• We confirm your new coverage is bound before your existing policy expires so there is no gap in protection
+- We confirm your new coverage is bound before your existing policy expires so there is no gap in protection

-• We discuss whether a personal umbrella policy, earthquake coverage, or flood coverage should be added to fill any gaps the transition creates
+- We discuss whether a personal umbrella policy, earthquake coverage, or flood coverage should be added to fill any gaps the transition creates

-Homeowners Insurance Considerations Specific to Yuba-Sutter
+Home Insurance Considerations Specific to Yuba-Sutter

-Wildfire exposure in the eastern foothills
+Wildfire Exposure in the Eastern Foothills

 Properties in eastern Yuba County, the Brownsville and Dobbins corridors, Loma Rica, and communities near the Butte County line sit in or near CAL FIRE High Fire Hazard Severity Zones.
 These properties face the most restricted standard market and are the most likely to require surplus lines or FAIR Plan placement.
 If you own a property in these areas, call us before your renewal rather than waiting for a non-renewal notice to arrive.

-Flood exposure in the valley floor
+Flood Exposure in the Valley Floor

 Yuba City and Marysville sit in one of California’s most historically flood-prone valleys.
 The Yuba and Feather Rivers, the Ring Levee system, and the region’s history of significant flood events make flood insurance a serious consideration for valley floor homeowners, not just those in mapped FEMA Special Flood Hazard Areas.
 Many properties that flooded in past events are not currently mapped in high-risk zones.
-We discuss flood exposure with every homeowners client in the valley floor communities.
+We discuss flood exposure with every homeowners client in valley floor communities.
 Visit our Flood Insurance page for full details.

-Yuba City and Marysville have significant older housing stock built under construction standards that have since been superseded by California building codes.
-If an older home suffers major damage, local authorities may require that the rebuilt structure meet current code, including updated electrical, plumbing, seismic anchoring, and energy efficiency standards.
+Yuba City and Marysville have significant older housing stock built under construction standards since superseded by California building codes.
+If an older home suffers major damage, local authorities may require the rebuilt structure meet current code, including updated electrical, plumbing, seismic anchoring, and energy efficiency standards.
 Ordinance or law coverage pays the additional cost of bringing a damaged home into compliance with current building codes during reconstruction.
 We include an ordinance or law discussion in every review of older homes in the region.

-Agricultural and rural properties
+Agricultural and Rural Properties

 Many Yuba-Sutter homeowners own properties with barns, equipment storage, irrigation infrastructure, or significant outbuildings that exceed standard other structures coverage limits.
 Rural properties may also have water system components, septic systems, and private road access that warrant specific coverage attention.
 For properties with both residential and agricultural components, we discuss whether a standard homeowners policy or a farm homeowners program better fits the property’s actual profile.